From advanced robotics in R&D labs to computer vision in warehouses, technology is making an impact on every step of the manufacturing process.

 Operations Technology Monitoring & Machine Data: A look at the IT stack and platforms powering future factories.
 First, factories will get basic digitization, and further along we’ll see greater predictive power.

-Manufacturing is become increasingly more efficient, customized, modular, and automated.
+Manufacturing is becoming increasingly more efficient, customized, modular, and automated.
 But factories remain in flux.
 Manufacturers are known to be slow adopters of technology, and many may resist making new investments.
 But as digitization becomes the new standard in industry, competitive pressure will escalate the inventive to evolve.

 The most powerful levers manufacturers can pull will come in the form of robotics, AI, and basic IoT digitization.
 Richer data and smart robotics will maximize a factory’s output, while minimizing cost and defects.
 At the unmanned factory in Dongguan, employing robotics dropped the defect rate from 25% to less than 5%.